 Some apps give you controls to flush their caches through Settings.
 Because iOS doesn’t distinguish between apps that have these controls from those that don’t, you need to check this on a per-app basis.

 Step 1: Launch Settings on your iOS device.

-Step 2: On iOS 9, head over to the General → Storage & iCloud Usage section.
-On iOS 8, go to the General → Usage section.
+Step 2: Head over to the General → Storage & iCloud Usage section.
 Now tap Manage Storage under the heading Storage.
 You will see a list of apps installed on your device, sorted by how much local device storage each is taking up.

 Step 3: Now drill into a specific app’s information to see how much storage its on-device data is taking up.
 I think I might want to remove cached webpages saved on my iPhone as part of Safari’s Reading List feature.

 Step 4: Now slide unwanted items to the left and tap Delete, or tap Edit → Delete All to remove all the app’s data.

 As the screenshot above attests, I was able to regain nearly half a gigabyte of storage space lost to Safari’s Reading List cache.
 Don’t worry, this will only remove cached items from your device, not the actual webpages in your Reading List.